DamselDeveloperTeam/evedocs/README.md

 A team project for the iOS Developer course by [Opiframe](http://opiframe.com).
 The code is in Swift 4.
 Xcode version is 9.2.

+## Requirements

+This application requires at least 2GB of RAM to work properly on a hardware device.

 ## Features

 This application has the following features: